Jasper High School (Indiana): Gym collapse

 On May 2, 2011, the main gym collapsed due to a buildup of rainwater on the roof, causing the school to be temporarily closed.
-The school used the Cabby O'Neill Gymnasium, located near the courthouse on 6th street, Jasper, as a temporary replacement while a new gymnasium was built.
+The school used the Cabby O'Neill Gymnasium, located near the courthouse on 6th Street, as a temporary replacement while a new gymnasium was built.
 This was the first time the Cabby O’Neill had hosted Jasper High School athletic events since 1977.
 The school rebuilt the gymnasium and an open house and dedication ceremony was held on September 20, 2013.
 The new gymnasium has a seating capacity of 4,800.

 Demographics

 The demographic breakdown of the 1,095 students enrolled in 2013–2014 was: